 Prof Wieland was the founder and chairman of the Center for Business Ethics (ZfW) as well as the Forum Compliance & Integrity (FCI).
-Since 2012, Wieland has been Chairman of the German Business Ethics Network (DNWE) as well as a member of the CSR Forum of the Federal Ministry for Labor and Social Services.
-In the context of the German G20 presidency 2016/2017, Prof Wieland is part of the Think20 process, co-leading the Working Group „Sustainability in Global Value Chains“.
+Since 2012, Josef Wieland has been Chairman of the German Business Ethics Network (DNWE) as well as a member of the CSR Forum of the Federal Ministry for Labor and Social Services.
+The CSR Consensus has been sucessfully set up on June 25, 2018.
+In the context of the German G20 presidency 2016/2017, Prof Wieland has been part of the Think20 process, co-leading the Working Group „Sustainability in Global Value Chains“.

 In 1999 Prof Wieland was awarded the Max Weber Award for Business Ethics by the BDI (Confederation of German Industry), and in 2004 he received the Research Award of the state of Baden-Württemberg.